 The Public Lab [Barnraising](/barnraising) is the closest thing we have to a Public Lab conference -- but with an emphasis on "doing stuff together" rather than just presenting/talking.
 We come together to develop tools, toolkits, supporting materials such as guides and tutorials, test the tools and develop new research directions and projects.
 More information about Barnraisings can be found at https://publiclab.org/barnraising.

-[Open Call](/events) is a time every month when Public Lab opens a phone line and live online link for anyone to call in.
-People use the Open Call to talk to other Public Labbers, discuss projects, ideas and how to get involved.
-The call is every Tuesday, at 3pm ET (8pm GMT).
-Notes are [kept on this page](http://pad.publiclab.org/p/opencall).
-The link to join the call on a [computer is here.](https://zoom.us/j/415220636) Or you can call in +1 408 638 0968 (US Toll) or +1 646 558 8656 (US Toll) Meeting ID: 415 220 636 [International numbers available here](https://zoom.us/zoomconference?m=X3B4C2cFRmeT5ba1AJrsXz6ePTU4_ugi).
-The Welcome Call uses the same call in information as the Open Call, but starts 15 minutes before Open Call.
-It is intended as a place for newcomers to use to help get acquainted to Public Lab and the website.
+[Open Call](https://publiclab.org/events) is a time every week when Public Lab opens a phone line and live online link for anyone to call in.
+People use the Open Call to learn more about Public Lab, talk to other Public Lab community members, discuss projects, ideas and how to get involved.
+The call is every Tuesday, at 3pm Eastern Time ([convert to your local timezone here](https://arewemeetingyet.com/New%20York/2022-05-24/15:00/w/PublicLab-OpenCall#eyJ1cmwiOiJodHRwczovL3B1YmxpY2xhYi5vcmcvd2lraS9vcGVuLWNhbGwifQ==)).
+[Notes are kept on this page](http://pad.publiclab.org/p/opencall).
+Find the link to join the call on a computer and phone numbers for calling in at https://publiclab.org/wiki/open-call.

-[OpenHour](/openhour) is a monthly interactive seminar hosted by the Public Lab Community both online through google hangout and a chat room, and also in in-person meetups.
-The topics of OpenHour vary from presentations on tools and methods, discussions on environmental issues, to approaches to data-based advocacy.
-OpenHours happen live, but also archive on the [OpenHour page](/openhour).
+[OpenHour](/openhour) was a monthly interactive seminar hosted by the Public Lab Community both online through video meetings and a chat room, and also in in-person meetups.
+The topics of OpenHour varied from presentations on tools and methods, to discussions on environmental issues, to approaches to data-based advocacy.
+OpenHours are archived on the [OpenHour page](/openhour).